Search

 How much tax do I pay on capital gains?

-As a property investor, your capital gains forms part of your personal taxable income, and although it has a separate name, the CGT is not considered a separate tax from your income tax.
-Accordingly, your capital gains tax will be based upon your individual tax rate, which is not a fixed amount but a result of your different incomes combined.
+As a property investor, your capital gains forms part of your personal taxable income, and although it has a separate name, the Capital Gains Tax is not considered a separate tax from your income tax.
+Accordingly, your Capital Gains Tax will be based upon your individual tax rate, which is not a fixed amount but a result of your different incomes combined.

 How to get CGT discounts

-Capital gains tax can be tricky for property investors to avoid.
-Fortunately, there are a number of ways to bring down the amount of CGT you pay and help boost your property profits.
+Capital Gains Tax can be tricky for property investors to avoid.
+Fortunately, there are a number of ways to bring down the amount of Capital Gains Tax you pay and help boost your property profits.
 Firstly, if you’re an Australian resident and own the property for 12 months or more, then you will receive a 50% discount on the capital gain when you sell it.

 For example, if you’re left with a net capital gain of $100,000 after selling your property you will only have $50,000 added to your total taxable income.
 So, if the salary you earn from your job is $65,000, your total taxable income will become $115,000.
 It may still look like a big jump, but if you sell within 12 months, or are a foreign resident for tax purposes, you forfeit the discount altogether which is much worse…

-As your capital gains is added to the rest of your taxable income, a clever way to minimise how much you pay is to maximise other deductions in your tax return.
+As your Capital Gains Tax is added to the rest of your taxable income, a clever way to minimise how much you pay is to maximise other deductions in your tax return.
 For example, making concessional superannuation contributions or prepaying interest on investment loans would go a long way to reducing your tax bill.

-Timing is also everything, many investors think CGT is applied in the year they settle the sale, however its actually the contract date that defines the event.
+Timing is also everything, many investors think Capital Gains Tax is applied in the year they settle the sale, however its actually the contract date that defines the event.
 Where possible, time the contract date for a financial year with your lowest expected income.

-It’s also important to understand that your CGT calculation will be based on the sale price of your property, minus your expenses.
+It’s also important to understand that your Capital Gains Tax calculation will be based on the sale price of your property, minus your expenses.
 This is why consistent and accurate record keeping is such a crucial part of growing a successful property portfolio across the years, and these days smart cloud-based software is the way to go!

-There are many possible expenses you can include to offset your CGT, here are just a few of the main ones:
+There are many possible expenses you can include to offset your Capital Gains Tax, here are just a few of the main ones:

 • Incidental costs such as stamp duty, legal fees, some bank fees, buyers agent fees, advertising and marketing fees, as well as some travel expenses.